mainwp/mainwp-child/readme.txt

 * Added: Tar Bzip2 as a backup file format
 * Added: Tar as a backup file format
 * Added: Feature to resume unfinished or stalled backups
-* Added: Feature to detect is backup is already running
+* Added: Feature to detect if backup is already running
 * Added: New feature for the new Branding extension - Preserve branding option if child site gets disconnected
-* Fixed: Bug where the Stream plugin update was showing if the plugin is hidden
+* Fixed: Bug where the Stream plugin update was showing if the plugin was hidden
 * Fixed: MainWP Child Server Information page layout fixed
 * Fixed: Restore issue in case the child plugin is hidden with the Branding Extension
 * Tweak: New feature for the File Uploader extension - wp-content folder auto-detected if renamed
 * Tweak: Heatmap tracker script disabled by default
-* Tweak: Updated the Warning message in case child site is disconnected
+* Tweak: Updated the Warning message in case the child site is disconnected
-* Tweak: Updated the Warning message in case child site is disconnected
+* Tweak: Updated the Warning message in case the child site is disconnected
 * Redesign: CSS updated to match the Dashboard style
 * Redesign: MainWP Child Settings page layout updated
 * Redesign: MainWP Child Clone/Restore layout updated
 * Refactor: Added MainWP Child menu added in the WP Admin Menu
-* Refactor: MainWP Child Settings, MainWP Clone/Restore and MainWP Child Server Information pages removed from the WP Settings menu and added to MainWP Child
+* Refactor: MainWP Child Settings, MainWP Clone/Restore, and MainWP Child Server Information pages removed from the WP Settings menu and added to MainWP Child

 = 1.3.3 - 9-21-14 =
 * Added new hooks for Wordfence Extension